 Jennifer P. Richnafsky

-Ms. Richnafsky is a member of the firm’s Litigation, Cyber Security and Financial Services Groups.
+Ms. Richnafsky is a Shareholder and member of the firm’s Litigation, Cyber Security and Financial Services Groups.
 She is engaged in a diverse commercial litigation practice with considerable experience with all aspects of the litigation case cycle, including extensive discovery and briefing, along with participation in depositions and trial.
 Ms. Richnafsky has conducted legal research and is knowledgeable on a broad assortment of topics, including proximate causation, breach of contract, fiduciary duties and the Foreign Corrupt Practices Act.
 She has reviewed and negotiated documents containing complex corporate and financial data, organized regulatory investigations and frequently represented highly-regulated clients.
 Ms. Richnafsky has conducted audits of commercial documentation and corporate practices for purposes of identifying potential violations, negotiating settlement agreements and planning litigation strategies.

 Areas of Law/Focus

 - Civil & Commercial Litigation